 "If you want to I can go in with you."
-Gili said trying to comfort Fay seeing how she was so nervous about talking with the school's principal.
+Gili said trying to comfort Fay seeing how she was so nervous.

 "N-no, don't worry!
-I'll be fine, hehe."
+I'll be fine."
 Fay said smiling.
-It was so embarrassing to be so worry over a stupid thing like talking with the principal.
+It was embarrassing to be worried over a stupid thing like talking with the principal.

 "Fay?"
 A tall blue haired man walked out the door of the office, looking at Fay with a wide smile.
 He looked kind of goofy as his hair was all put back with gel and the knot of his tie wasn't done in the right way but he seemed like a really nice person.

 "Ye-yes!
-Good morning, I…I'm the new student so I came for my schedule and to turn in m-my papers."
+Good morning, I came for my schedule and to turn in m-my papers."

 "Of course darling, I was waiting for you, come in."
 She stood up from the seat and followed Mr. Lumpkin.

 "Take a sit please…So how are you doing?"
-He asked while taking the papers Fay was giving to him and tipping her information on the computer.
+He asked while taking Fay's papers Fay and tipping her information on the computer.